leterDieu/Stellarity-mcoc/wiki/dev/docs/items/trinkets/ender_insignia.md

 ## Tips
 - Swift Sneak Enchantment pairs well with this item, since you can get a bit more mobility while keeping its regeneration bonus.
-- You can quickly switch to holding Ender Insignia whenever you need to quickly regenerate some Health
+- You can quickly switch to holding Ender Insignia whenever you need to quickly regenerate some Health.

 ## Trivia

 - Prior to 1.6a: